yayab42/test_tech/README.md

 This app is a POC made for a technical test in Django and docker. <br/>
 It's supposed to let you log in either as a Doctor or a Patient.
-While patient will only have a simple view which contains their informations and consultations, <br/>
-Doctors can display every patient present in DB, add, delete or update them and do the same for their consultations <br/>
+While patient will only have a simple view which contains their informations and consultations, doctors can display every patient present in DB, add, delete or update them and do the same for their consultations. <br/>

 Requirements : <br/>
   -Docker-compose <br/>